 Just like a good business suit, the strongest data protection is made to measure.
 Why?
 Because draft documents, customer information, spreadsheets: every type of data you handle is different.

-Depending on its importance to your business, its privacy level, the legal restrictions it’s subject to and whether employees need to access it remotely, you will need different protection measures in place.
+Depending on its importance to your business, its privacy level, the legal restrictions it’s subject to and whether employees need to access it remotely, you need different measures in place to protect your data.

 If you take a one-size-fits-all approach to data protection, you’ll make your everyday information too difficult to access and leave your sensitive information too open.
 Learn to tailor your protection, and you can tread the right line between security and access.

 - Is it subject to legislation?
-The Data Protection Act outlines how you can legally use people’s personal information and it specifies how you need to protect it.
+Both the GDPR and the Data Protection Act (DPA) outline how you can legally obtain, process, use and store people’s personal information.
 Take note of any special cases to make sure you’re not caught out.
 For instance: when transferring customer information from the EU to the USA you’ll need to form model contract clauses with each of your clients before you can legally transfer the data (learn more about that and other overseas office issues here).

 - Is your customers’ privacy at risk?
 Legality aside, customers who lose personal information due to your poor security are unlikely to stay your customer, particularly when financial information is at stake.